Meet ZSL Whipsnade Zoo’s Asian elephant herd

-The ten elephants share a seven acre paddock at the Zoo, which comprises of five linked outside areas, including a large grass paddock, as well as two separate houses.
+The nine elephants share a seven acre paddock at the Zoo, which comprises of five linked outside areas, including a large grass paddock, as well as two separate houses.

 Additional facilities include three pools, mud wallows, dust baths and rubbing posts and high feeders.

 Emmett is the herd’s only adult male and he is also father to Donna born in July 2009, Sam born in 2014 and latest arrival Elizabeth born in 2016.

 As well as caring for our herd here at ZSL Whipsnade Zoo, ZSL is involved with Asian elephants around the world.

 ZSL's conservation work